natalieagus/50002/docs/Labs/lab2.md

 In this lab we construct **three** core combinational building blocks from first principles: full adders, multiplexers, and decoders.
 We start with truth tables and Boolean equations, then implement them explicitly in Lucid without relying on high level arithmetic operators.
 We then scale the 1 bit full adder into a parameterised ripple carry adder, which is the *backbone* of a realistic ALU.

-On the **control** side, we recapped muxes and decoders as dual views of selection logic.
-You build a 4 to 1 mux from smaller 2 to 1 muxes and a 2 to 4 decoder from 1 to 2 decoders, reinforcing the d*esign habit of composing larger circuits from small, verified modules*.
+On the **control** side, we recapped MUXes and decoders as dual views of selection logic.
+You build a 4 to 1 MUX from smaller 2 to 1 MUXes and a 2 to 4 decoder from 1 to 2 decoders, reinforcing the d*esign habit of composing larger circuits from small, verified modules*.
 Throughout, you practice reading and writing Lucid in a hardware centric way: bit selection instead of array indexing, `repeat` as structural replication rather than looping, module arrays indexed through ports, and conditionals that synthesise to concrete gates instead of runtime branches.

 The **deliberate** repetition and explicit wiring are **intentional**.
 The goal is to internalise how these blocks actually look and behave as hardware so that later, when you build the ALU and CPU datapath or call into library components, you know exactly what structure you are instantiating rather than treating it as a black box.